+Graham Boase

-Graham Boase Head of Planning & Public Protection Denbighshire County Council Caledfryn
+Head of Planning & Public Protection

+Denbighshire County Council

+Caledfryn

 Smithfield Road Denbigh

 Denbighshire LL16 3RJ

 Tel: 01824 706800 Fax: 01824 706709

 Heading:

-REFERENCE NO. 45/2014/0924/PF 23 MARINE DRIVE RHYL Application Site
+REFERENCE NO. 45/2014/0924/PF 23 MARINE DRIVE RHYL

+Application Site

+Date 28/8/2014

-Date 28/8/2014 Scale 1/1250
+Scale 1/1250

-Centre = 301772 E 382275 N This plan is intended solely to give an indiction of the LOCATION of the application site which forms the subject of the accompanying report.
+Centre = 301772 E 382275 N

+This plan is intended solely to give an indiction of the LOCATION of the application site which forms the subject of the accompanying report.
 It does not form any part of the application documents, and should not be taken as representative of the proposals to be considered, which are available for inspection prior to the meeting.

-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Control of the Co Atgynhyrchir y map hwn o ddeunydd yr Ordnance Survey gyda chaniatâd yr Ordnance Survey ar ran Rheolwr Llyfrfa Ei Mawrhydi © Hawlfraint y Goron.
+This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office. © Crown copyright.
+Unauthorized reproduction infringes Crown copyright and may lead to prospect the Controller of Her Majesty's Stationery Office.
+Atgynhyrchir y map hwn o ddeunydd yr Ordnance Survey gyda chaniatâd yr Ordnance Survey ar ran Rheolwr Llyfrfa Ei Mawrhydi © Hawlfraint y Goron.
 Mae atgynhyrchu heb ganiatâd yn torri hawlfraint y Goron a gall hyn arwain at erlyniad neu achos sifil.
 Cyngor Sir Ddinbych.
 100023408.
 2011.

-Tudalen 99
+Page 99

 ITEM NO: 6

 WARD NO: Rhyl East

 WARD MEMBER(S): Cllr Barry Mellor

 Cllr David Simmons

 APPLICATION NO: 45/2014/0924/ PF

 PROPOSAL: Amended details of alterations and extensions to dwelling

 (previously granted under code no. 45/2013/0805), eliminating external staircase, involving alternative design of first floor lobby to incorporate internal staircase to ground floor level and the erection of a 1.8m high side boundary screen to permit use of additional section of flat roof area as extension to existing

 balcony

 LOCATION: Shirley 23 Marine Drive Rhyl

 APPLICANT: Mr Russell Moffatt

 CONSTRAINTS: None

 PUBLICITY Site Notice - No

 UNDERTAKEN: Press Notice - No

 Neighbour letters - Yes

 REASON(S) APPLICATION REPORTED TO COMMITTEE: Scheme of Delegation Part 2

 - Referral by Head of Planning / Development Control Manager

 - Member request

 CONSULTEE RESPONSES

 RHYL TOWN COUNCIL

 Response awaited - will be reported in late representation sheets.

 RESPONSE TO PUBLICITY:

 None received at the time of drafting the report.
 Any received prior to Committee will be reported in the late sheets.

 EXPIRY DATE OF APPLICATION: 05/10/14

 REASONS FOR DELAY IN DECISION:

-None

-PLANNING ASSESSMENT:
+None PLANNING ASSESSMENT:

-1. THE PROPOSAL: